 This might seem ridiculous but a simple restart could get you back on track.
 Power down your device by holding the power button, swipe to turn it off, and then power it back on.

 If you’re running an older version of iOS 11 and you’re noticing performance issues, try installing the iOS 11.2.1 update and see if that helps.

 Reset Your Network Settings

-If you’re noticing slow download speeds after installing iOS 11.0.3, try resetting your device’s network settings.
+If you’re noticing slow download speeds after installing the latest iOS 11 update, try resetting your device’s network settings.

 Go into your Settings app > General > Reset > Reset Network Settings.
 This will cause your device to forget your Wi-Fi passwords so make sure you have those handy before you make your move.